 JPSS, for information about studying in Japan's universities and graduate schools. > News／Useful information for studying abroad > Guide for Studying Abroad in Japan > Your First Step Towards Study in Japan > Immigration procedures for international students

 If you plan to enter Japan by Method A or Method C, first you have to be admitted by a school in Japan.
 After being admitted, you need to apply for a certification of eligibility with a college student status.
 Then, go to the Japanese embassy in your home country to apply for the visa for entering Japan.

 Otherwise, in the case of coming to Japan to take examination by Method B, you should apply for a short term visa with an admission ticket to an entrance examination.
 After taking the examination in Japan, return to your home country to wait for the examination result.
 If you are admitted, follow the procedure to apply for visa as described above (the same as with entering Japan by Method A or C).

-After receiving admission, you must follow the procedures to apply for a Certificate of Eligibility from immigration authorities in Japan.
-A Certificate of Eligibility is issued before a visa application by a regional immigration authority under the jurisdiction of the Ministry of Justice.
-If you are not in Japan, you have to ask friends, relatives or other people in Japan to complete this procedure.
+After receiving admission, you must follow the procedures to apply for a Certificate of Eligibility from the Immigration Services Agency of Japan.
+Because you are not in Japan, you will have to ask friends, relatives or other people in Japan to complete this procedure for you.

-Japanese language school and vocational school complete this procedures for students they accepted.
+Japanese language schools and vocational schools complete these procedures for students they accept.

-Please be careful that some college or undergraduate course and graduate school of university do not apply for Certificate of Eligibility for students they accepted.
-Therefore, in these cases, you have ask people who you know in Japan to do this for you.
-However, if you do not have any acquaintances in Japan to resort to, you should ask a favor of the school you are going to enter and ask if they will complete the procedures to apply for you.
+Please be aware that some colleges, undergraduate university courses, and graduate schools do not apply for a Certificate of Eligibility for students they accept.
+In these cases, you will have to ask people who you know in Japan to do this for you.
+However, if you do not have any acquaintances in Japan who you can ask, you should contact the school you are going to enter and ask if they will complete the procedures to apply for you.